corenting/ED-API/README.md

 ## Setup

-You need an Inara API ley for the community goals endpoint, and a FCM server key if you want to send community goals update as FCM push messages.
+You need an Inara API keyey for the community goals endpoint, and a FCM server key if you want to send community goals update as FCM push messages.

 See `config.py` for all the setting setup.
-The app can use `python-dotenv` to load env variables.
+The app use `environs` to load env variables.

 ## How to use

-The project is divided in 5 parts :
+The project is divided in 2 parts :
-- A Flask API
+- An API with FastAPI
 - A community goal script to ping the community goals endpoint periodically and send FCM notifications when the state change
-- An EDDN listener to update the commodities prices in the database, intended to be run permanently as a daemon
-- Import scripts to be run as a CRON to update the database data from EDDB / EDEngineer dumps and EDDB

 ## Credits

-- [EDDB](https://eddb.io/) : data dumps used to update the database
-- [EDDN](https://eddn.edcd.io/) : live data used by the commodities endpoints
-- [EDEngineer](https://github.com/msarilar/EDEngineer) : JSON of the engineering blueprints
-- [EDM](https://gitlab.com/flat-galaxy/edm/issues) : modified code from the project is used for fetching the commodities from EDDN
-- [EDSM](https://www.edsm.net/) : API used to get additional data (systems, factions...)
+- [EDSM](https://www.edsm.net/) : API used to get additional data (systems, factions...) and [ships pictures](https://github.com/EDSM-NET/ED-Ships-ScreenShots)
 - [Inara](https://inara.cz/) : API used to get community goals data

 ## Contact